carmonalab/UCell/README.md

 # UCell: Robust and scalable single-cell gene signature scoring

-`UCell` is an R package for calculating gene signatures in single-cell datasets.
+`UCell` is an R package for calculating gene set activities in single-cell datasets.
 UCell scores, based on the Mann-Whitney U statistic, are robust to dataset size and heterogeneity, and their calculation demands relatively less computing time and memory than other available methods, enabling the processing of large datasets (>10^5 cells).
 UCell can be applied to any cell vs. gene data matrix, and includes functions to directly interact with Seurat objects.

 ![UCell_figure](https://github.com/carmonalab/UCell_demo/blob/master/docs/Figure1.png?raw=true)